gek169/gek169/README.md

 I write more C code than C++ code purely because I find it more fun.
 C++ has the potential to be far more productive as a language, but it is cumbersome.
 For every useful abstraction C++ provides, there seems to be a thousand ways that even the most seasoned C++ developers have misused and abused it either out of ignorance or apathy.
 I find C++ becomes spaghetti far more rapidly than C and the accumulation of technical debt is an order of magnitude more disastrous.

 I've contributed a fair number of projects to the free software world.
 Not all of them are on my Github, but certainly the ones i've contributed the most to.
-I have forked a couple repositories without any modifications on occasion, purely as a sign of respect an interest.
+I have forked a couple repositories without any modifications on occasion, purely as a sign of respect and interest.

 ### Yes, I know the basics of devops and web development